BA (Honours) Social Work (Wales)

 change careers or progress your current career gain an in-depth knowledge and understanding of a subject you are interested in gain professional recognition go onto postgraduate study, such as a diploma or masters degree.

 This degree course is restricted to students working in social care in Wales.

 For sponsored students entry has to be made through the employing agency.

 Non-sponsored students must apply via The Open University in Wales on 029 2026 2728.

 To study this degree you must:

-have a qualification in Maths and Welsh or English (this must be equivalent to grade C at GCSE)
+have a qualification in Maths and Welsh or English (this must be equivalent to grade C or above at GCSE)

 show that you can communicate clearly in spoken and written English or Welsh

 demonstrate that you have the appropriate personal and intellectual qualities to be a social worker

 have an acceptable Enhanced Disclosure from the Criminal Records Bureau and a medical check